Sleep Out so a young person don’t have to

 When?
 Friday 16th November 2018 from 7pm—7am… It’s an all-nighter!

 Where?
 St Andrew’s and St George’s West, George Street, Edinburgh

 Why?
 The purpose of Sleep Out is to raise money and awareness of the issues of youth homelessness and NOT to match the sense of danger, hopelessness and hunger which many young homeless people face.

 What do I have to do?
 For just one night, swap your bed for a sleeping bag and experience a night’s sleep outside, on the street, in the heart of Edinburgh city centre.

 How much should I raise?
 The target is £50 per young person.
-For example, a team of 4 should aim to hit £200.
-The sponsorship money raised is absolutely vital for us to maintain our frontline services, supporting young homeless people to build the personal skills and resources required to make a positive and healthy transition to adulthood, while avoiding or moving on from homelessness.
+The sponsorship money raised helps us to maintain our frontline services, supporting young homeless people to build the personal skills and resources required to make a positive and healthy transition to adulthood, while avoiding or moving on from homelessness.